❝To have another language is to possess a second soul.❞

 English is the most common language used in business today.
 However, many details get lost when trying to translate expressions or feelings, or are used incorrectly.
 There are things that only make sense to me in Hungarian.
 Each language often has the exact word that describes something the best.
 It is the same in French, certain phrases depict the feeling or sense of a situation that just doesn’t exist in English.
 Ideas become lost in translation or convey a different meaning altogether.

-I, however, am still grateful for my grandparent’s sacrifice to leave Hungary in 1956, bringing two small children across the Austrian border in the cover of night, tramping over dangerous minefields, while making their journey to England where they lived for one year as refugees.
+I, however, am still grateful for my grandparent’s sacrifice to leave Hungary in 1956, bringing two small children across the Austrian border in the cover of night, trampling over dangerous guarded fields, while making their journey to England where they lived for one year as refugees.
+Here they learned to speak in English.
 From there they chose Victoria, B.C.
-Canada, where I grew up swimming in the rivers, lakes and the Pacific Ocean, among endless giant pine forests, seeing bear, deer, raccoons, and whales.
+Canada as home.
+That would eventually bring me into the world to where I grew up swimming in the rivers, lakes and the Pacific Ocean, among endless giant pine forests, seeing bear, deer, raccoons, and whales.
 We tobogganed snow-capped mountaintops viewed in the distance surrounding our home.
-As children we scampered along forest lined sandy beaches, turning over shells and playing in the tide pools.
+As children we scampered along forest lined sandy beaches, turning over shells and playing in tide pools.
 It was an amazing stress-free childhood along the Pacific Ocean Coast.
 Stunningly beautiful, enormous open spaces, and dense thick forests.
+It is a park-like setting.

 What I am most grateful for is incorporating all three of my languages into the lives of my children.
 Having a multicultural upbringing opens your heart to accepting other cultures as equals.
 I grew up next to every colour and creed of man.
 I tasted their food and learned their traditions.
 Because of this acceptance, I have a deeper appreciation for the countries I live and visit.